-Palestinian leader roundly rejects Trump peace plan
+Palestinians angrily reject Trump Mideast peace plan

 Abbas held an emergency meeting with other Palestinian factions, including Hamas, to discuss a unified response to the plan.
 Abbas had rejected the deal before it was announced saying the U.S. was hopelessly biased toward Israel.

+Those resolutions call all Israeli settlements in the West Bank illegal and call for a solution based on borders before the 1967 Arab-Israeli war, with agreed land swaps.

+Saudi Arabia said it appreciated the Trump administration’s efforts and encouraged the resumption of direct talks between Israel and the Palestinians “under the auspices of the United States.”
+The kingdom’s Foreign Ministry tweeted that it hoped to see the peace process move forward in order to reach “an agreement that achieves the legitimate rights of the Palestinian people.”

-Jordan meanwhile warned against any Israeli “annexation of Palestinian lands” and reaffirmed its commitment to the creation of a Palestinian state along the 1967 lines, which would include all the West Bank and Israeli-annexed east Jerusalem.
+Jordan, meanwhile, warned against any Israeli “annexation of Palestinian lands” and reaffirmed its commitment to the creation of a Palestinian state along the 1967 lines, which would include all the West Bank and Israeli-annexed east Jerusalem.

 Foreign Minister Ayman Safadi warned of “the dangerous consequences of unilateral Israeli measures, such as annexation of Palestinian lands.”